ministryofjustice/hmpps-restricted-patients-api/README.md

 rather than the movement to hospital being the last booking record.
 In that case raise the issue in #ask-prison-nomis, it could be the case that syscon have to run a script to amend the sequence of the bookings in the merge.

+**Note that after changing any database records the prisoner will have to be re-indexed in search.**

 ## Prisoner offender events
 ### Subscribe -> OFFENDER_MOVEMENT-RECEPTION